 Form 10A: Notice of Addition or Establishment of a Health Service or Equipment

-A health facility shall submit a completed form to notify the cabinet within 10 days of the date the facility makes an addition to an existing health service (including adding respite beds in intermediate care facilities for individuals with an intellectual disability) for which there is review criteria in the State Health Plan, but for which a certificate of need is not required, or adds equipment for which there is review criteria in the State Health Plan, but for which a certificate of need is not required.
+A health facility shall submit a completed form to notify the Cabinet within 10 days of adding equipment or adding to an existing health service for which there is review criteria in the State Health Plan, but for which a certificate of need is not required.

 Form 10B: Notice of Termination or Reduction of a Health Service or Reduction of Bed Capacity